 Turquoise DIY ribbon rose

-We made a teal version too, with black stamens, which is so gorgeous and moody.
+We made a teal version for this tutorial too, with black stamens, which is such a different, moodier and more modern vibe.

 Share: